jan-bogaerts/mark/src/markdownCode.md

 ### result-cache service
 - this service manages previously retrieved results for transformers.
+- for each transformation that the transformer creates, the cache stores:
+  - the result of the transformation
-- It allows transformers that transform text fragments into results, to store these results for each text fragment and keep track if the result has become out of date or not (any of the inputs of the transform operation has changed).
+  - a state to keep track if the result has become out of date or not (any of the inputs of the transform operation has changed).
+  - the input that was used to generate the output. this is used to verify if the result has become out-of-date or not.
+This is an array of json objects.
-- because some transformers work on text fragments that come from the project directly and others that come from the result of other transformers, the result cache must be able to monitor changes in a project fragment and result fragment.
+- because some transformers use data from the project directly and others use the results of other transformers, the result cache must be able to monitor changes in a project service and result-caches of other transformers.
 - A transformer that wants to cache it's results uses an instance of this class to perform these tasks on it's results.
 - internally, the cache uses a dictionary that maps the keys to their results.
 - whenever the transformer calculates a result, it asks the cache to update it's dictionary by calling 'setResult'.